nicefellow1234/Phalcon-Polling-App/README.md

 # Features :

 - [x] Added Cookies feature which will keep track of the polls voted so that it can avoid user from voting the same poll again.
-- [x] Added Flash messages so that user can see flash messages (errors) when doing actions or on revoting again if he alredy voted.
+- [x] Added Flash messages so that user can see flash messages (errors) when doing actions or on revoting again if he already voted.